Privacy-Enhancing Cryptography in Distributed Ledgers (PRIViLEDGE)

 - Annabell Kuldmaa (defended MSc in 2017)

-None yet within this project, but please see our publications in the PANORAMIX project.
+Please also see our publications in the PANORAMIX project.